Bransles - Playful Medieval Dances Make History Come Alive in the Classroom

 Bransles (pronounced “brawls”, sort of) are wonderfully exhilarating dances and tunes that were a vital part of villages festivals from the Middle Ages through the ballrooms of the Renaissance.
 The footwork and music of these dances are among the oldest in recorded history.
 Danced in circles with increasingly challenging rhythms, patterns, and gestures, they are peppy and fun, and easy to learn, practice and remember.

 Bransles are movement gold in the classroom and in the community.
-Whether you are teaching math, history, arts, PE, experiential education for adolescents, or working socially with adults, these simple dances are grist for the mill, providing challenge, risk, rewards, and lots of laughter.
+Whether you are teaching math, history, arts, PE, experiential education for adolescents, or working socially with adults, these simple dances are grist for the mill, providing challenge and resistance, risk, rewards, and lots of laughter.

 Dancing bransles continue to fascinate teachers, dance historians and people-watchers.
 They can delight and engage inquisitive students as they study the life and culture of earlier times.
 What’s the deal with a zillion variations?
 Why does the footwork always start to the left?
 Why are the women always standing on the men’s right?
 How to survive the aerobic thrills of unison hopping in the Peas Bransle?
 Or, meeting the challenges of tossing your partner or being thrown in the air in the Toss the Duchess.

-VIDEO - Here are 7th grade students from Sacramento in a musical moment from rehearsal of their Shakespeare play, showing their bransles variations.
+VIDEO - Here are 7th grade students from Alice Birney Waldorf Charter School in Sacramento in a musical moment from rehearsal of their Shakespeare play, showing their bransles variations.

 Bransles and the fancier galliards (the kicking pattern seen in the video) are gold in the classroom and in the community.
 Whether you are teaching math, history, arts, PE, experiential education for adolescents, or working socially with adults, these simple dances are grist for the mill, providing social and cultural history as well as movement challenge, risk, rewards, and lots of laughter.